syncfusion-content/winui-docs/winui/Chart/FastChart/Fast-BitmapSeries.md

 ---
 layout: post
 title: Fast Chart | SfChart | WinUI | Syncfusion
-description: This section explains the fast bitmap chart supports and how to create a high performance chart in WinUI Charts (SfChart).
+description: This section explains about the types of fast bitmap charts and its properties to create a high performance chart in WinUI Charts (SfChart).
 platform: WinUI
 control: SfChart
 documentation: ug